cocotb/cocotb/docs/source/writing_testbenches.rst

 When cocotb tests complete execution, they have either `passed` or `failed`.

-In general, if a test coroutine completes without raising an :exc:`!Exception`, or if the test coroutine or any running :class:`~cocotb.task.Task` calls :func:`cocotb.pass_test`, the test is considered to have `passed`.
+In general, if the main test coroutine completes without raising an :exc:`!Exception`, or if the test coroutine or any running :class:`~cocotb.task.Task` calls :func:`cocotb.pass_test`, the test is considered to have `passed`.
-Also, if a test raises a :exc:`~asyncio.CancelledError`, or is :keyword:`await`\ ing a :class:`!Task` that is cancelled and does not handle it (or re-raises it), the test will end immediately but it will have `passed`.
+Also, if the main test coroutine raises a :exc:`~asyncio.CancelledError`, or is :keyword:`await`\ ing a :class:`!Task` that is cancelled and does not handle it (or re-raises it), the test will end immediately but it will have `passed`.